amasky/ram/README.md

 Python(2 or 3), Chainer, PIL, matplotlib, tqdm

 ## Usage
-train.py: optimize weights of a RAM model and ouputs learned weights to .chainermodel every 100 epoch
+train.py: optimizes weights of a RAM model and ouputs learned weights to .chainermodel every 100 epoch

 * select tasks with "--original" for 28x28 original MNIST task, with "--translated" for 60x60 translated MNIST, and "--cluttered" for 60x60 translated and cluttered MNIST
 * use GPU with "-g your_GPU_device_ID"